ryanq47/logec/README.md

-For those who just want to get started: run 'pip install -r requirements.txt' to install needed packages <br>
+For those who just want to get started: <br>
+run 'pip install -r requirements.txt' to install needed packages <br>
 Then, run 'event_generate.sh' to generate some data to look at!